Rexrexrot/datascience/README.md

 ###########################################################################

-Please use the following script to solve data quality issues :
+Please use the following script (eon challenge final.py) to solve data quality issues :

 - Missing "Bundesland" information (9 percent of the records)
 - Leading zeros in postcode is missing when lenght is 4 digits